brucedkyle/architectures/docs/sustainability/demandrisk.md

 - Stores receive inventory from warehouse or direct from suppliers.
 Managing direct ship is a real challenge for each store as it has to be managed at the store level.
 - Maintaining inventory control of high value items to minimise loss and associated cost.

-**Driver**
+**Drivers**

 - Inventory turnover - if improve by 2 or 3 times then will drive bigger profit
-- Managing cap
+- Managing capacity
-- Inital costs - how much spending on warehouse and store to storeinventory on shelf
+- Initial costs - how much spending on warehouse and store to store-to-store inventory on shelf

 ### Responses